wp-plugins/database-backup-amazon-s3/readme.txt

 = How can I do an Incremental Backup of Database (Dump backup) with Database Backup Amazon S3 plugin? =

+Incremental Backup (Incremental dump Backup) will be possible in future versions of Database Amazon S3 Backup plugin.

 == Changelog ==